ATNoG/rigourous-devprivops-docs/content/_index.md

 # DevPrivOps

-This tool assists in architecture design by validating the architecture against a set of rules.
+This tool assists in system design by validating the architecture against a set of rules.

-The architecture is described by various **YAML files**, that might be associated with **JSON schemas**, and validated with **SparQL queries**.
+The architecture is described by various **YAML files**, that are associated with **JSON schemas**, and validated with **SparQL queries**.

 Users can specify their own schemas and map them to any actual description files.